|When you first enter PubMed, you will be searching

 exist, click on the link for “Related Articles”.

 To find the most recent article, click on the link labeled "Sort by".
 Then select "Publication Date".
 This will sort the articles with the most recent coming up first.

 Another option in PubMed that is helpful if you are searching for

 evidence-based articles is to click on “Clinical Queries”

 at the bottom of the screen.
 Enter your search terms and then from the results menu, select the

 type of article you are searching for (therapy, diagnosis, etiology,

 and prognosis).
 Then decide whether you want to find the most

 focused articles (specificity) or a broader look (sensitivity).

-You can also look for Systematic Reviews on this page by entering your terms in the search box for that option.
+You can also look for Systematic Reviews on this page.

 Keep in mind that with this option you are always searching by keyword.